maiaiia/uni-lecture-notes/Sem II/OS/Unix Processes.md

 ```

 ## Extra - Signals
+>[!Question]
-How would the concurrent server be improved so as to kill its zombie processes?
+>Q: How could the concurrent server be improved so as to kill its zombie processes?
-Using signals!!!
+A: Using signals!!!

 Whenever the OS gets a signal for a specific process, it pauses (interrupts) whatever the process was doing and executes the command associated with the signal for that specific process

-- signal() does not signal something, but rather changes what is executed when a signal happens (overwrites it)
-- there is a signal that cannot be overwritten (sigkill)

->[!tip]
+>[!example]
 >when a child dies, a signal SIGCHILD is sent to the parent

+- signal() does not signal something, but rather changes what is executed when a signal happens (overwrites the function associated with a signal, in a way)
+>[!important]
+>`sigkill` cannot be overwritten.
+That is in order to ensure that any process can be killed

 Solution:
 ```c